-Next - you need to figure out why a customer would go with you versus your competitors.
+Next – you need to figure out why a customer would choose to purchase from your business and not one of your competitors.

-Finally, you need to dig into their marketing strategy and comb nearly every aspect of their website (and how they rank with similar keywords)...and do a clean sweep over their social presence.
+Finally, you need to dig into their marketing materials and comb nearly every aspect of their website, social media and email communication.

 Here are the major things you need to consider:

-The last step (and IMO - the fun part) is to compare yourself with your competitors!
+The last step is to compare yourself with your competitors.

 The best way to do this is by performing a SWOT analysis for each competitor, which helps you identify your own strengths and weaknesses, and in turn, identify your future opportunities and threats (this is where the term SWOT comes from).

 Once you’re done, you will have a clear picture of how you stack up against your competitors, and have all the information you need to decide what changes need to be made to optimize your business.